mortezakowkabi/jcb-persian-documentation/030-How-to-filter-a-list-field-based-on-association-with-another-field.md

 When creating or editing a client:

 * Selecting a country loads only its related regions.
-* If a country has no regions, a “Create a Region” option appears.
+* If a country has no regions, a "Create a Region" option appears.
-* If the country does have regions, it shows “Select a Region.”
+* If the country does have regions, it shows "Select a Region."

 ---